shawnbanasick/eq-web-sort/README.md

 # EQ Web Sort ([download](https://github.com/shawnbanasick/easy-htmlq/archive/v2.0.3.zip))

-## Use the ([EQ Web Sort Configurator](https://github.com/shawnbanasick/eq_configurator_v3)) to set up an EQ Web Sort online project.
+## Use the EQ Web Sort Configurator ([homepage](https://github.com/shawnbanasick/eq_configurator_v3)) to set up an EQ Web Sort online project.
 The configurator includes step-by-step visual guides showing how to link to a free online database and how to upload the files to a free web host.

 ## For a preview, try the [demo project](https://shawnbanasick.github.io/easy-htmlq/#/)